Mexico–Romania relations: Bilateral agreements

-Both nations have signed several bilateral agreements such as an Agreement on Scientific and Technical Cooperation (1974); Agreement on Cinematographic and Touristic Cooperation (1974); Agreement on Economic, Industrial, Farming and Environmental Cooperation (1974); Agreement on the Peaceful use of Nuclear Energy (1974); Agreement on Mining and Energy Cooperation (1974); Agreement on Oil and Petrochemical Cooperation (1974); Agreement on Cultural, Youth and Sports Cooperation (1999) and an Agreement on the Avoidance of Double Taxation and Tax Evasion (2001).
+Both nations have signed several bilateral agreements such as an Agreement on Cinematographic Cooperation (1974); Agreement on Economic, Industrial, Farming and Environmental Cooperation (1974); Agreement on Mining and Energy Cooperation (1974); Agreement on Oil and Petrochemical Cooperation (1974); Tourism Cooperation (1994); Agreement on Scientific and Technical Cooperation (1994); Agreement on Cooperation to Combat Illicit Trafficking in Narcotic Drugs and Psychotropic Substances and Related Crimes (1999); Agreement on Cultural, Youth and Sports Cooperation (1999) and an Agreement on the Avoidance of Double Taxation and Tax Evasion (2001).

 Trade

 In 1997, Mexico and the European Union (which includes Romania who joined the union in 2007) signed a free trade agreement.
-In 2018, two-way trade between both nations amounted to US$632 million.
+In 2023, two-way trade between both nations amounted to US$709 million.
 Mexico's main exports to Romania include: building materials, automobile parts, paper, beer and tequila.
 Romania's main exports to Mexico include: cylinders, circuits, automobile parts and fiber optic cables.
-Mexican multinational companies Cemex and Grupo Alfa operate in Romania.
+Mexican multinational companies Grupo Alfa, Grupo Bimbo, Cemex and Sigma Alimentos (among others) operate in Romania.
+Romanian gaming company, Amber, operates in Mexico.